Cookies at icould.com

 print

-The Gatsby benchmarks provide a best practice model for effective careers provision in schools and colleges.
-Adopted by the Department for Education, they have been included in statutory guidance since 2018.
+The Gatsby Benchmarks provide a best practice model for effective careers provision in schools and colleges.
+Adopted by the Department for Education, they have been included in statutory guidance since 2018 and were updated in 2025.
+Schools and colleges are expected to implement the updated benchmarks from September 2025.

-By the age of 14, all pupils should have accessed and used information about career paths and the labour market to inform their own decisions on study options.
+• During each Key Stage, all pupils should access and use information about careers, pathways and the labour market to inform their own decisions on study options or next steps.

-Parents should be encouraged to access and use information about labour markets and future study options to inform their support to their children.
+• Parents and carers should be encouraged and supported to access and use information about careers, pathways and the labour market to inform their support for pupils in their care.

 Using icould:

-A school’s careers programme should actively seek to challenge stereotypical thinking and raise aspirations.
+• A school’s careers programme should actively seek to challenge misconceptions and stereotypical thinking, showcase a diverse range of role models and raise aspirations.

 Using icould:

-By the age of 14, every pupil should have had the opportunity to learn how the different STEM subjects help people to gain entry to, and be more effective workers within, a wide range of careers.
+• Every year, in every subject, every pupil should have opportunities to learn how the knowledge and skills developed in that subject help people gain entry to, and be more effective workers within, a wide range of careers

 Using icould:

-• You can see links between curriculum subjects and careers by exploring icould videos by subject
+See links between careers and school subjects by exploring icould videos by subject.

 More ways to meet the Gatsby Benchmarks